WxWatch/nurftrynd/README.md

 # So...what's next?
 There are many possibilities for next steps with this suite of applications and tools.
 Some of the more interesting ones are:
-- URF/t: Visualizations of champion popularity as URF mode progressed through its lifetime.
+- *URF/t*: Visualizations of champion popularity as URF mode progressed through its lifetime.
 When did the OP picks REALLY start getting picked?
-- URF Shop: Which items were being built the most?
+- **URF Shopping Spree**: Which items were being built the most?
 Which items just weren't popular in URF?
-- URF Stat Shockers: Which champions dealt the most DPS?
+- ***URF Stat Shockers***: Which champions dealt the most DPS?
 Who was the king (or queen) (or banana queen) of healing?
 Who was the URF mega-damage-sponge?
 - Many, many, many more than my mind could even comprehend.

 © James Glenn, 2015.

 URF Trynd/LoL Mobile isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.